Last updated at Wed, 27 Dec 2023 20:44:11 GMT

 Though this guidance is not specifically spelled out in the sub-controls of Critical Security Control 19, we often recommend the following to our clients:

 - Join communities: Your company is not the only one that experiences incidents.
 Consider joining the Information Sharing and Analysis Center for your industry and following organizations such as US-CERT.

 - Managed detection and response: Managed detection and response services provide 24/7 detection and response in your environment and can be a great fit for organizations that don’t have the staffing, budget, or time to fully support incident response activities internally.
-Check out this evaluation brief, “How to Choose a Managed Detection and Response Provider,” for some helpful questions to ask when deciding on a provider.

 - Incident response retainer: Incident response retainers offer customers the ability to rapidly engage skilled personnel to perform a forensic investigation in the event of a suspected compromise or the real deal.
 These retainers are often an annual expense you either use or lose, so ensure your pick allows you to move from being reactive to proactive and reallocate your hours toward penetration testing or tabletop exercises, like we do here at Rapid7.